Our Programs

 Programs and Tuition

-There will be a 10% sibling discount on all programs (this discount will be applied to the sibling with the lower tuition cost).
+Tuition is paid in monthly installments or in a lump-sum at the beginning of the child’s enrollment.
+There will be a 10% sibling discount on full day programs (8:00-3:00).
+This discount will be applied to the sibling with the lower tuition cost.